CFEL-CMI/cminject/examples/README.md

 Setup definitions on.
 Other similarly simple setups can be added to this folder; "real" and more complex setups should
 be put into lib/cminject/setups, committed and submitted via a pull request if they should be available to everyone.

-*Please read the README.md file in the root directory, and copy this directory to some place outside the source directory before proceeding, so you won't make any changes in your cloned version of CMInject.*
+*Please copy this directory to some place outside the source directory before proceeding, so you won't make any changes in your cloned version of CMInject.*

 ### Running SimpleSetup
 First, change directory to the copy of this directory you created, and (temporarily) add it to the PYTHONPATH,